Bavarian Academy of Sciences and Humanities: Members

 In each class, the number of ordinary members is limited to 45, and the number of corresponding members is limited to 80.
 However, ordinary members at or over the age of 70 are not counted towards this limit; the number of ordinary members is, therefore, usually around 120.

 During the course of its history, the academy has had numerous famous members including Johann Wolfgang von Goethe, the Grimm brothers, Theodor Mommsen, Anthimos Gazis, Alexander and Wilhelm von Humboldt, Kurt Sethe, Max Planck, Otto Hahn, Albert Einstein, Max Weber, Werner Heisenberg and Adolf Butenandt.

 The first women were admitted as full members of the academy in 1995, and including the geneticist Regine Kafmann and the Indo-European linguist Johanna Narten.

 Presidents

 First president was the chairman of the Mint and Mining Commission, Sigmund, Count of Haimhausen.
 Further presidents included Friedrich Heinrich Jacobi, Anton Clemens von Toerring-Seefeld, Friedrich Wilhelm von Schelling, Justus von Liebig, Ignaz von Döllinger, Max von Pettenkofer and Walther Meißner.

-At present, the presidency is held by Thomas Höllmann.
+At present, the presidency is held by Markus Schwaiger.